 Running a major redevelopment project once every few years has been a popular approach in years gone by.
-But in 2016, it’s no longer an option if you want to build a competitive advantage.
+But in today’s hyper-digital world, it’s no longer an option if you want to build a competitive advantage.
+Here’s why.

 Lengthy redevelopments can be outdated by the time they’re launched.
 New technologies are constantly emerging, so, if you’re in a long redevelopment process and tied to one particular technology, you may miss out on taking advantage of these.
 Spending large amounts of money on a technology-specific solution decreases your likelihood of benefiting from new opportunities.